wp-plugins/events-manager-extended/readme.txt

 = Can I customise the event lists, etc? =

 Yes, you can use css to match the id and classes of the events markup.
+See the include file events_manager.css to get started (or change that file, but remeber it gets overwritten with any update).

 = How does Events Manager Extended work? =